Cherokee County License Hearing Guide

 After Criminal Case Concludes

-- Classes/Programs That Must Be Completed: Depending on the terms of your DUI conviction, you may be required to complete a DUI education program or other court-ordered classes.
+- Classes/Programs That Must Be Completed: Depending on the specifics of your case, you may need to complete a DUI education program or other court-ordered requirements.

 Special Programs

-- Occupational License: As mentioned above, an occupational license allows you to drive for essential purposes during a license suspension.
+- Occupational License: As mentioned above, an occupational license allows driving for essential purposes during a license suspension.

 Frequently Asked Questions